Srujan1993/datadabblers/README.md

-# Project X : Using Microsoft Fabric and AI
+# Project FabricIQ : Data Driven Intelligence with Microsoft Fabric and Azure Open AI

 About the project